Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 ### Configuring and Running libEnsemble.

-Configure the `RemoteForces` class in the `run_libe_forces_balsam.py` calling script to match the Balsam site name and the path to the `forces.x` executable on the remote machine.
+Configure the `RemoteForces` class in the `submit_libe_forces_balsam.py` submission script to match the Balsam site name and the path to the `forces.x` executable on the remote machine.
 Configure the `submit_allocation()` function in the calling script to correspond with the site's ID (an integer found via `balsam site ls`), as well as the correct queue and project for the machine the Balsam site was initialized on.